d3fc/d3fc/site/src/introduction/building-a-chart.md

 {{{ tidy-chart-html }}}
 {{{ dynamic-include 'javascript' js="tidy-chart-js" }}}

 As you can see from the above code, the cartesian chart exposes a number of the properties of the components it encapsulates.
 Most of the x and y scale and axes properties are exposed, with a suitable `x` or `y` prefix.
-This makes use of a standard D3 concept of property [rebinding](https://github.com/mbostock/d3/wiki/Internals#rebind), which gives rise to a compositional pattern rather than inheritance.
+This makes use of a standard D3 concept of property {{{ hyperlink 'rebind-api.html' title='rebinding' }}}, which gives rise to a compositional pattern rather than inheritance.

 d3fc extends the D3 rebind concept by making it easier to rebind all of the properties of a component, and allowing prefixing / renaming.

 ## Annotations

-The sales targets, which are illustrated as horizontal lines on the chart, can be rendered using the {{{ hyperlink 'series-api.html' title='line annotation component' }}}.
+The sales targets, which are illustrated as horizontal lines on the chart, can be rendered using the {{{ hyperlink 'annotation-api.html' title='line annotation component' }}}.

 The chart now has two sources of data, an array of monthly sales figures, and a second array which supplies annotation values.
 These need to be combined into a single object which is supplied to the chart via the D3 `datum` method as before.